apache/arrow-nanoarrow/docs/source/getting-started.md

 ```

 After you're done, build the project again using the **CMake: Build** command from
 the command palette.
-If all goes well, choose **Test: Run All Tests** from the command
+If all goes well, choose **CMake: Refresh Tests** and then
-pallete to run them!
-You should see some output indiciating that tests ran successfully,
+**Test: Run All Tests** from the command pallete to run them!
+You should see some
-or you can use VSCode's "Testing" panel to visually inspect which tests passed.
+output indiciating that tests ran successfully, or you can use VSCode's "Testing"
+panel to visually inspect which tests passed.

 ```{=rst}
 .. note::